rakhimov/scram/README.rst

 Currently the easiest option is to use a virtual machine with `Ubuntu 14.04`_.

 #.
 Install `VirtualBox <https://www.virtualbox.org/>`_
 #.
+Get the system.

+   a.
+Pre-configured image

+        - Download `Ubuntu image with SCRAM`_
+        - Open the downloaded .ova file with VirtualBox(File->Import Appliance)

+   b.
+New system.

-Download `Ubuntu 14.04`_
+        - Download `Ubuntu 14.04`_ or any other system.
-#.
-Follow the installation instructions for Linux machines.
+        - Follow the installation instructions for Linux/Unix machines.

 The other option is to use MinGW_ or Cygwin_ and to build on Windows.